PEX Piping vs Copper: Pros, Cons, and Cost Comparisons

 Disadvantages

-• Higher Costs – Copper materials cost significantly more than PEX, and installation requires skilled labor, increasing overall project expenses.
+• Higher material and labor costs – Copper materials cost significantly more than PEX, and installation requires skilled soldering or compression fitting work — increasing both material and labor expenses for the project.

 PEX Piping vs Copper: Cost Comparison